 What are the best treatment options for diabetic foot ulcers?

-Treatment focuses on preventing infection, off-loading pressure, and debridement.
+Treatment focuses on preventing infection, off-loading, and debridement.
 It also includes using appropriate dressings or medications and managing blood glucose.
 Modern wound care science emphasizes keeping wounds moist for faster healing.
 Treatment options range from normal saline to growth factors and specialized dressings.

 What types of advanced wound dressings are used for diabetic foot ulcers?